 Some ghosters have admitted they don’t want to close the door completely on a relationship, and having a “goodbye” conversation would make closure official.
 By disappearing quietly, they believe it might still be possible to return to the relationship at some point in the future.

 We often forget that sometimes people disconnect because they’re struggling with something in their personal life.
-There are often mental or emotional reasons that people disconnect, and it could even be a cry for help.
+There may be mental or emotional reasons that people disconnect, or it could even be a cry for help.

-Because ghosting is still so ill-defined, and because it’s often confused with healthy boundary-setting, it’s easy to see how some people may not even realize they are ghosting.
+Because ghosting is still ill-defined, and because it’s often confused with healthy boundary setting, it’s easy to see how some people may not even realize they are ghosting.

-This week I read an article about a mail carrier in Philadelphia who resigned after leaving dozens of bins of undelivered letters on the side of the road, and another one addressing the growing epidemic of disappearing workers in the workplace.
+Recently, a mail carrier in Philadelphia resigned in the middle of his shift by leaving dozens of bins filled with undelivered letters on the side of the road.
+Workers are literally disappearing quietly from their jobs without even speaking with their managers.
 Ghosting is no longer isolated to intimate relationships.